jaymecd/localtest/README.md

 > infrastructure development, and I forgot about the this project for years - until recently, when I returned to active
 > local development.
 >
-> This time over the winter break of Christmas 2024, I took it seriously - I wanted to unify developer experience,
+> This time over the winter break of Christmas 2024, I took it seriously - I want to have standalone & ready to work
-> make cross-platform, flexible and easy to use.
-Plus most important one - do it properly, without quirks
+> offline solution, unify developer experience cross platforms, make it flexible and easy to use.
+> Plus most important one - do it properly, without quirks and partial workarounds.
-> and workarounds, like IP alias to localhost.
-To achieve that, I've researched and tested a lot.
+>
+> So I've started research and testing - many existing solutions on the internet are partially working and din't satisfy
+> my needs.
+So I tried to put best of OSS tools to solve the problem.
 And here we are ...
 >
 > -- <cite>Nikolai Zujev</cite>